MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 Sub-muscular Placement

 Submuscular or ‘under the muscle’ is when the breast implant is placed under the pectoralis muscle.
-Placement of the implant under the muscle allows for more breast tissue coverage helping to camouflage the implant providing a more natural appearance.
-Placement of the implant under the muscle also reduces the rate of capsular contracture (a firm scar that can form around the implant).
+This allows for more breast tissue coverage, helping to camouflage the implant.
+It also reduces the rate of capsular contracture (a firm scar that can form around the implant).

 Dual Plane Placement